 We'll talk a bit about Timothy Arcuri's other predictions later in this article.

-There are also rumours suggesting that there will be an 'iPhone Edition' announced alongside the iPhone 7s and 7s Plus at this year's iPhone event in September, boasting a body made from new materials (prototypes include glass and ceramic) and possibly a Home button-less design.
+As we have mentioned, there are also rumours suggesting that there will be an 'iPhone Edition' (or iPhone 8) announced alongside the iPhone 7s and 7s Plus at this year's iPhone event in September, boasting a body made from new materials (prototypes include glass and ceramic) and possibly a Home button-less design.
 Not much else is known about what the high end iPhone Edition might offer, just that it'll be "vey much behind" the release date of the standard iPhone 7s and 7s Plus.

 Macworld poll: What will Apple call the next iPhone?